vocabfrenzy/vocabweb/DEPLOYMENT.md

 npx gh-pages -d dist
 ```

+**Note**: The app is configured with base path `/vocabweb/` for GitHub Pages.
+If you need to change this:
+1. Update the Router base in `client/src/App.tsx`
+2. Update the base path in `vite.config.prod.ts`
+3. Rebuild with `node deploy.js`

 ## Automatic Deployment

 The repository includes a GitHub Actions workflow (`.github/workflows/deploy.yml`) that automatically:

 1. Builds your static site when you push to main/master
 2. Deploys it to GitHub Pages
-3. Makes it available at `https://yourusername.github.io/repository-name`
+3. Makes it available at `https://vocabfrenzy.github.io/vocabweb`

 ## What Gets Deployed